 Now that Leah is home, a whole new part of our journey is beginning.

 Leah needs extensive day-to-day care; she uses oxygen at night but needs to be monitored for apnea during daytime naps, she feeds through her g-tube using an electric feeding pump, and she is on multiple prescription medications and breathing treatments.
 In addition, she requires frequent speech, physical and occupational therapy visits so she can learn how to feed by mouth, as well as infant stimulation to encourage her development.
-We are waiting to find out what services and therapies Leah will receive, but we anticipate daily appointments at this time.
-Even on days when she doesn’t have appointments, Leah is prohibited from attending daycare with other children due to the risk of exposure to respiratory infections.
+She has a minimum of seven appointments per week and sometimes up to twelve.
+Even on days when she doesn’t have appointments, Leah is prohibited from attending daycare with other children due to the risk of exposure to respiratory infections that could escalate into pneumonia.
 Since Leah has a “floppy” respiratory tract (tracheomalacia and laryngomalacia) as well as a congenital heart defect, we’ve even been instructed to keep her away from other children who are in daycare programs where respiratory infections have been reported.

 Although Leah’s primary repair is completed, Leah’s dual diagnosis of esophageal atresia and Down Syndrome can mean years of complications.
 Because of Leah’s Down Syndrome, she has poor coordination and low muscle tone, so learning to suck, swallow and breathe all at once – something that comes naturally for most of us – will be a big challenge for her.
 Additionally, as Leah begins to learn oral feeding, we will need to monitor her vigilantly to watch for two potentially life-threatening complications that can arise: Aspiration and stricture.